 Why Google Calendar?

-I love using Google Calendar because it syncs with not only my smartphone but my Chromebook and iPad.
-I can easily create tasks and reminders from emails I receive and it seamlessly syncs with scheduling tools like Calendly.
+I love using Google Calendar because it syncs with not only your smartphone but any other work devices, like a Chromebook or iPad.
+You can easily create tasks and reminders from emails received and it seamlessly syncs with scheduling tools like Calendly.

-Before making any decisions about my workday schedule I check the Google Calendar app on my phone.
-Sometimes appointments are changed, or assignment deadlines are reschedule by others.
+Before making any decisions about your workday schedule, check the Google Calendar app on your phone.
+Sometimes appointments are changed, or assignment deadlines are reschedule by others..

 - Brit + Co planners from Target